 The DHMC faculty consists of 11 fellowship-trained ophthalmologists, 2 optometrists, and 2 orthoptists.
 All major clinical subspecialties are represented including vitreoretinal, glaucoma, cornea, uveitis, oculoplastics, pediatric ophthalmology and strabismus, neuro-ophthalmology.
-There is no private practice at Dartmouth-Hitchcock; all physicians are clinic employed.
+There is no private practice at Dartmouth Hitchcock Medical Center; all physicians are clinic employed.
 DHMC has no ophthalmology fellows competing for cases.

 For an overview of benefits available to residents, please visit the Residents and Fellows Benefits page.

 The Residents and Fellows Policy and Procedure Manual outlines all basic institutional regulations governing residency and fellowship positions within Dartmouth Hitchcock Medical Center and is considered part of the Residents and Fellows Agreement of Appointment.